vlaranjo/Vasconomics_Website/content/post/Happinness_and_Wealth.md

 {{<Happinness_and_Wealth_Article/Happiness_vs_Wealth>}}

 When looking at the graph it is possible to see a clear positive trendline indicating that more money brings more happiness.
 Also, we see the incredible outliers in terms of GNI per capita PPP from the Middle East: Qatar, Kuwait and UAE.
 Notwithstanding, there is a clear outlier on the happiness side: Costa Rica (Pura Vida!).
-Finally, it is interesting to consider the contrasts on a continent level: despite being very low positioned in terms of Wealth, the poorest countries in North America are much happier than the poor African countries.
+Finally, it is interesting to consider the contrasts on a continent level: despite being very low positioned in terms of Wealth, the poorest countries in North and South America are much happier than the poor African countries.

 Therefore, we can also take a different approach to the above question, which is “Money isn´t everything in Life".